anthony-j-castro/eslint-config/README.md

 npm install --save-dev "https://github.com/anthony-j-castro/eslint-config.git#semver:3.0.7"
 ```

-Then, copy and paste this starter config in a new `eslint.config.js` file:
+Then, copy and paste this starter config in a new `eslint.config.mjs` file:

 ```javascript
 import config from "@anthony-j-castro/eslint-config";